|

 priority is the same as the order in the list above.
 For example, if

-one uses a PDB code and in the same time some sequence data were
+one enters a PDB code and, at the same time, some sequence data is

 Custom view settings

-Once protein sequence annotation is generated, user can customize
+Once a protein sequence annotation is generated, the user can customize

-Shown information offers a context-based set of options.
-Number
+This section offers a context-based set of options.
+The number

-and type of settings that are displayed depend on the input provided
+and type of settings that are displayed depend on input provided

 by the user.
 These options are divided into 2 groups: (1) options